SteveBWalton/bbc-football-manager/README.md

 ```bash
 python football.py -g
 ```
 To run the program in the console.
 ```bash
 ./football.py
 ```
+This only works in Linux.

 Might switch the wx version to be the default and require a command line switch for the console version.